abobija/abobija/README.md

-### Hi there 👋
+### Hi, it's Alija

-You can support me by subscribing to my [YouTube Channel](https://youtube.com/AlijaBobija).
-There I publish some cool stuff about programming and electronics.
+[YouTube](https://youtube.com/AlijaBobija) - There I publish some cool stuff about programming and electronics.

-For my social links visit [abobija.com](https://abobija.com).
+For more, please visit [abobija.com](https://abobija.com).